Murphy Funeral Home

 👻

-Murphy Funeral Home has served Salem's families since 1893, when Patrick W. Murphy founded one of the city's first funeral parlors on the site where the Hawthorne Hotel now stands—land that once held Bridget Bishop's apple orchard.
-Bishop was the first woman executed during the Salem Witch Trials in 1692, and the original funeral home operated in the shadow of that dark history.
-For over 130 years and five generations, the Murphy family has prepared thousands of Salem's deceased for their final rest, creating a spiritual imprint that permeates the very walls of their establishments.
+Murphy Funeral Home has served Salem's families since 1893, when Patrick W. Murphy founded one of the city's first funeral parlors on the site where the Hawthorne Hotel now stands — land that once held Bridget Bishop's apple orchard.
+Bishop was the first woman executed during the 1692 Salem Witch Trials.
+For over 130 years and five generations, the Murphy family has prepared thousands of Salem's dead for burial, and that volume of grief has left a mark on the buildings they have occupied.

-The funeral home's connection to the paranormal runs deep through its succession of locations.
-After operating at what became the Hawthorne Hotel site, the business moved to a building across from Immaculate Conception Church on Hawthorne Boulevard, then to the corner of North and Federal Streets in 1941—a street with profound connections to Salem's witch trial history.
-Federal Street was once home to the Salem Witch Jail, where accused witches including Sarah Good and Sarah Osbourne were chained in dark dungeons, and where Giles Corey may have been pressed to death.
-The current facility at 85 Federal Street, built in 1965, sits within this corridor of suffering and death.
+The business moved through a succession of locations, each with its own connection to Salem's past.
+After operating at what became the Hawthorne Hotel site, the funeral home relocated to a building across from Immaculate Conception Church on Hawthorne Boulevard, then to the corner of North and Federal Streets in 1941.
+Federal Street has profound connections to the witch trials: it was once home to the Salem Witch Jail, where the accused — Sarah Good, Sarah Osbourne, and others — were chained in dark dungeons.
+Giles Corey may have been pressed to death nearby.
+The current facility at 85 Federal Street, built in 1965, sits within this corridor of suffering.

-Paranormal investigators theorize that funeral homes become 'grief vortexes'—repositories for the intense emotions of thousands of funeral services, with sorrow embedding itself into the very structure.
-The high volume of death-related activity creates an atmosphere where spirits can more easily manifest, drawing energy from the mourners' grief.
-At Murphy Funeral Home, where generations of Salem families have said their final goodbyes, this accumulated emotional energy may explain why the departed sometimes linger.
+Paranormal investigators have theorized that funeral homes become repositories for concentrated grief — that the intense emotions of thousands of services embed themselves into the structure.
+At Murphy Funeral Home, where generation after generation of Salem families have said their final goodbyes, that accumulated weight may explain why some of the departed seem to linger.

 Researched from 7 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.